Join for FREE

-BirdForum is the net's largest birding community, dedicated to wild birds and birding, and is absolutely FREE!
-You are most welcome to register for an account, which allows you to take part in lively discussions in the forum, post your pictures in the gallery and more.
+Please register for an account to take part in the discussions in the forum, post your pictures in the gallery and more.

 (Redirected from Texas)

-Photo by HelenB
+Photo © by HelenB

-View towards the Chisos Mountains, from Santa Elena Canyon, Big Bend National Park, Texas, April 2003.
+View towards the Chisos Mountains, from Santa Elena Canyon, Big Bend National Park, West Texas, April 2003.
 This photo was taken during a drought period when the Rio Grande had almost dried up in some areas

 [edit] Overview

-Texas is a large state and is situated on the Central Flyway - a major migratory route to and from south and central America.
+Texas is a large state and is situated on the Central Flyway - a major migratory route to and from South and Central America.
 It has about 615 species of birds on its state list and 54% of them are Nearctic-Neotropical migratory birds.
-Another reason why there is such a diversity of birds in Texas, is because it has several different habitat regions, from the Chihuahuan Desert in the west to the Piney Woods in the east and from the Panhandle Plains in the north to the Gulf Coast in the south.
+Another reason why there is such a diversity of birds in Texas, is because it has several different habitat regions, from the Chihuahuan Desert in the west to the Piney Woods in the east and from the Panhandle Plains in the north to the Gulf Coast lowlands in the south.

 [edit] Birds